linux-chenxing/linux-chenxing.org/ip/index.md

 that yet.

 ## Timers
-Appart from the ARMv7 builtin timer, there are 3 SoC specific timer peripherals at 0x1f006040, 0x1f006080 and 0x1f0060c0.
-They are running at 12MHz.
-Each timer has its interrupt but they are not yet supported by the linux driver.
+Appart from the ARMv7 builtin timer, there are 3 SoC specific timer peripherals at `0x1f006040`, `0x1f006080` and `0x1f0060c0`.
+They are running at 12MHz on infinity3 and 432MHz on infinity2m (and newer?).
+Infinity2m have a clock divider.
+The IPL sets the divider of the first timer to emulate the existing 12MHz behaviour.

 Registermap: